-In February 2018, the Committee determined the requisite threshold level of AFFO and Adjusted OIBDA performance was attained (as described above for the Amended and Restated Executive Bonus Plan for 2017) and, accordingly, the number of PRSUs actually earned based on our performance relative to the performance goals established by the Committee for the 2017 calendar year.
+In February 2019, the Committee determined the requisite threshold level of AFFO and Adjusted OIBDA performance was attained (as described above for the Executive Bonus Plan for 2019) and, accordingly, the number of PRSUs actually earned based on our performance relative to the performance goals established by the Committee for the 2019 calendar year.
 The number of shares earned upon vesting of the PRSUs is determined in accordance with the performance and payout schedule described in the table above.

-For achievement at intermediate points between 80% and 100% and between 100% and 110%, the number of shares to be delivered is interpolated.
-For 2017, we achieved 91% of the weighted average achievement of a combination of target Adjusted OIBDA and target AFFO, which resulted in final PRSUs eligible to vest in 2017 at 82% of target PRSUs.
-This outcome reflects the interpolated result from applying the weighted average achievement of both metrics against our pre-defined equity payout scales.
-The table below sets forth the number of PRSUs earned in 2017 and eligible to vest in accordance with the time-based vesting schedule described below.
+For 2019, we achieved 105.1% of the weighted average achievement of a combination of target Adjusted OIBDA and target AFFO, which resulted in final PRSUs eligible to vest in 2019 at 110% of target PRSUs.
+The table below sets forth the number of PRSUs earned in 2019 and eligible to vest in accordance with the time-based vesting schedule described below.